 \subsection{Results}

 We conduct several experiments to compare our method against the aforementioned baseline models, primarily evaluating the performance of our approach in terms of the quality of generated molecules.
-The main data are presented in four aspects: chemical bond distributions, binding affinity, molecular properties, and the versatility of GapDiff.
+The main data are presented in four aspects: chemical bond distributions, binding affinity, and molecular properties of DiffGap.
 Additionally, we perform ablation experiments to verify the rationale behind the hyperparameter selection of the adaptive sampling strategy.